Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Flavorings such as Herbs, Spices, Extracts, and Alcohol can add a little personality to your basic jam.
 I add Rosemary to my plum jam and Thyme to my apricot jam for a twist on the usual.

 Until you get comfortable with making your own recipes, it is important to follow recipes as written.
-But, making any of these jellied fruit products is as simple as combining the fruit or fruit juice, sugar, acid and pectin (if adding additional pectin) and cooking them with a long, slow boil.
-The fruit and sugar need plenty of time to cook, release pectin and thicken.
-A a slow boil drives the moisture out of the fruit, helping to preserve and thicken it at the same time.
-Fruit varies in water content as well, and some fruits may take longer to gel.
-Start checking the jellied fruit product for thickness after at least 20 minutes of a steady boil
+But, making any of these jellied fruit products is as simple as combining the fruit or fruit juice, sugar, and acid and cooking them with a long, slow boil.
+The fruit and sugar need plenty of time to cook, release pectin, and thicken.
+A slow boil drives the moisture out of the fruit, helping preserve and thicken it simultaneously.
+Fruit also varies in water content, and some fruits may take longer to gel.
+Start checking the jellied fruit product for thickness after at least 20 minutes of a steady boil.

-If you are adding commercial pectin, follow the instructions that come in the packet as each pectin product has different requirements.
+If you are adding commercial pectin, follow the instructions in the packet, as each product has different requirements.

 Knowing when your conserves, preserves, jam, marmalade, etc… are ‘done’ is something that you will figure out over time and is one of the basics of making jam.
 It is a little bit of an art.
-Recipes that use added commercial pectin typically have a specified time, so they are a little easier to determine.
-But if you are not using commercial pectin, you will need to rely on the acid and pectin in the fruit you are using to gel.
-Like we noted above, every fruit has different levels of pectin, make it often a batch by batch determination.
+Recipes that use added commercial pectin typically specify a cook time, making it a little easier to determine.
+But if you are not using commercial pectin, you must rely on the acid and pectin in the fruit you use to gel.
+As we noted above, every fruit has different levels of pectin, making it often a batch-by-batch determination.

-And still, another way to determine the set is with a candy thermometer.
+And still another way to determine the set is with a candy thermometer.
 Once your jam reaches a rolling boil, watch your thermometer.
-Once it reaches 220°, it should be at gel stage.
+Once it reaches 220°, it should be at the gel stage.

-There is some specialized equipment you will need when outfitting your kitchen with the Jam Making Basics.
+You will need some specialized equipment when outfitting your kitchen with the Jam Making Basics.

 Jam Pan or Similar